ceteri/exelixi/README.md

 and also used for analysis after an algorithm terminates

 _Framework_:
-a long-running process that maintains state for the system parameters and models parameters, obtains resources for the executors, coordinates executors through successive generations, and reports results; also handles all of the user interaction
+a long-running process that maintains state for the system parameters and models parameters, obtains resources for the Executors, coordinates Executors through successive generations, and reports results; also handles all of the user interaction

 _Executor_:
 a service running on a slave node in the cluster, responsible for computing a subset of the Population